Data De-identification

 Thoroughly review data to pinpoint any details that could lead to individual identification.

-Assign an unique identifier to each participant to replace their name.
+Assign a unique identifier to each participant to replace their name.

 Replace real names (people, companies) with pseudonyms.